Limit theory of discrete mathematics problems: Alpern's Caching Game

-\begin{proof}[Sketch of proof] The strategy of the searcher in both limit games can be applied in the corresponding double limit game, providing the same score.
-This proves one direction.
+\begin{proof}[Sketch of proof] The strategy of the searcher in $LG$ can be applied in $DLG$.
+This shows one direction.

 The other direction is a bit more technical.
-The first observation is that in the discrete game, if the hider puts more nuts in the same hole, and the searcher digs $\eps h$ holes until depth 1, then this already provides him a score $\omega\Big(\big(\frac{n_i}{h_i}\big)^{-j}\Big)$.
-Therefore the probability of such a placement should tend to 0.
-Thus, the limit value does not change if we forbid such a placement.
+The first observation is that in $G$, if the hider puts more nuts in the same hole, and the searcher digs $\lfloor h \rfloor$ holes until depth 1, then this already provides him a score $\omega\big(\big(\frac{n_i}{h_i}\big)^{-j}\big)$.
+Therefore, in the optimal hiding strategy of the hider, the probability of such a placement tends to 0.
+Thus, the limit of the values does not change if we forbid such a placement in $G$.

-The next observation is the probability of finding more than $j$ nuts is $o\Big(\big(\frac{n_i}{h_i}\big)^{-j}\Big)$.
+The next observation is that the probability of finding more than $j$ nuts is $o\big(\big(\frac{n_i}{h_i}\big)^{-j}\big)$.
 Therefore, the probability of finding $j$ nuts is essentially the same as the expected number of $j$-element subsets of the nuts which would be found by the searcher if the other nuts had not been cached.